jian0084/mad9022-w19/docs/assignments/not-exercises.md

 3. Take the JSON population data and use filter(), map(), and reduce().
 Start with the Array of countries that each include their continent plus an array of their 3 largest cities.
 Create a new Array that has just the name of the country plus a total of the population of the cities in each country.
 The array will first be filtered by continent.

-Topics: loops, array methods, filter, map, reduce
+Topics: array methods: filter, map, reduce, sort

 4. Make a fetch call to a webpage which could return different status codes - 200, 302, 403, 500, ...
 Respond appropriately to the status code by telling the user what is happening after the result comes back.